hamukichi/ironpycompiler/README.txt

 IronPyCompiler
 ==============

-IronPyCompiler is a module for compiling IronPython scripts requiring modules from the Python standard library (or third-party pure-Python modules) into a **stand-alone** .NET assembly (a DLL file or an executable), using pyc.py.
+IronPyCompiler is a library for compiling IronPython scripts requiring modules from the Python standard library (or third-party pure-Python modules) into a **stand-alone** .NET assembly (a DLL file or an executable), using pyc.py.